OpenUpSA/openupsa.github.io/_tools/vulekamali.md

 ---
 layout: tool
 name: vulekamali
-title: vulekamali
+title: vulekamali.gov.za
 external-url: https://vulekamali.gov.za/
 image: vulekamali.png
 logo:
-oneliner: The South African National Budget
+oneliner: The South African National and Provincial Budgets
-opener: vulekamali is a project by the South African National Treasury and Imali Yethu -- a coalition of civil society organisations -- with the goal of making government budget data and processes accessible to all citizens & interested parties.
+opener: vulekamali.gov.za is a project by the South African National Treasury and Imali Yethu -- a coalition of civil society organisations -- with the goal of making government budget data and processes accessible to all citizens & interested parties.
 OpenUp is the appointed service provider for the project.
 tool-info:
 - bullet: Explore a breakdown of the government budget by sphere, department and programme
 - bullet: Find official treasury and contributed third-party datasets on expenditure